lukfel/ng-scaffold/projects/scaffold/README.md

 # Documentation
 ## Introduction
-This Angular library provides a basic scaffold for modern web and mobile applications and includes ui elements such as header, sidebar, drawer, footer, to-top button etc as well as basic services to display snackbars, dialogs and more.
+This Angular library provides a basic scaffold for modern web and mobile applications and includes ui elements such as header, sidebar, drawer, footer, floating button etc as well as basic services to display snackbars, dialogs and more.
 Simply wrap your ``router-outlet`` with the ``lf-scaffold`` element and start configuring the ``ScaffoldConfig`` in the `ScaffoldService` store.

 * Demo https://lukfel.github.io/scaffold
 * Example https://www.create-a-tournament.com